HritamBrahmachari/Network-Intrusion-Detection-System/README.md

-# Network Intrusion Detection using IBM AutoAI
+# Network Intrusion Detection System using IBM AutoAI

 This repository documents a project to build and deploy a machine learning model for network intrusion detection.
 The entire project was completed without writing any code, using the automated capabilities of IBM Watson Studio's AutoAI tool.

 ## Problem Statement

-The challenge was to create a robust network intrusion detection system (NIDS) using machine learning.The system needed to be capable of analyzing network traffic data to distinguish between normal activity and various types of cyber-attacks.The goal was to build a model that could effectively secure communication networks by providing an early warning of malicious activities.
+The challenge was to create a robust network intrusion detection system (NIDS) using machine learning.
+The system needed to be capable of analyzing network traffic data to distinguish between normal activity and various types of cyber-attacks.
+The goal was to build a model that could effectively secure communication networks by providing an early warning of malicious activities.

 The mandatory technology for this project was the use of IBM Cloud lite services.